kostkobv/sparrow-server/README.md

 Please make sure that your node.js version is the same as in `.nvmrc`

+##Configuration
+Don't forget to fill up the configs in `./config` folder!

 ##Development
 `npm test` - to run tests
 `npm run lint` - to check code styles